magalifabri/ft_services/README.md

 	- √ ssl
 	- √ can log in with FileZilla (un: root & pw: pass)
 	- ? improve configuration in respect to security?
-	- Telegraf > Grafana
+	- √ Telegraf

-- Influxd:
+- InfluxDB:
 	- √ Of type ClusterIP
 	- √ pod is running
-	- √ InfluxDB & Telegraf running
+	- √ InfluxDB running
+	- √ Telegraf
-	- configure to work with Grafana
+	- √ configure to work with Grafana

 - Grafana:
 	- √ Of type LoadBalancer
 	- √ pod is running
 	- √ listening on port 3000
 	- √ Grafana is running
+	- √ Telegraf
 	- Grafana is correctly configured
 	- container dashboards:
 		- nginx